anthonylschultz/Product-Investigations/README.md

 # product-investigations

 ## Audience Key analysis
-Analysis on audience keys for all onboarding audiences.
+Analysis on audience key usage for onboarding audiences.
+Investigated how audience keys are used across products and verticals.

 ## Data Provider analysis
-Investigated data provider customer usage and product limits.
+Investigated data provider customer usage, system bottlenecks, and potential areas of development.

 ## Duplicate DCM files
 Pulled reporting on duplicate DCM files for FBR audiences.